top of page

 How can I tell if my air ducts need cleaning?

-• It has been more than 3-5 years since your last cleaning.
+Common signs include visible dust inside vents, musty odors, increased allergy symptoms, recent renovations, or if it has been more than 3–5 years since your last cleaning.

 Question: